cunger/launch/notes/kernel-panic/oop.md

 Grouping things into different classes of objects provides a natural concept of inheritance, that allows for re-using functionality, while being able to override more general functionality for more specific cases.

 Inheritance is a way to inherit behavior from another class or module.
-All methods defined a class or module higher in the inheritance hierarchy is accessible in the current object.
+All instance methods defined in a class or module from which a class `C` inherits will become instance methods of all instances of `C`.
+Thus the current object has access to all instance methods defined somewhere in the inheritance hierarchy.
 Inheritance thus allows for re-using methods and thereby avoiding duplicate code.

 ```ruby
 class Animal